SeniorMars/rust-presentation/rust-pres.md

   int capacity; // How many elements our array can hold } Vec;

-Vec *vec_new() {
+// this "constructor" is stack-allocated
+// the pointer will be invalid after the function reaches its end of its scope Vec *vec_new() {
   Vec vec;
   vec.data = NULL;
   vec.length = 0;
-  vec.capacity = 0;
+  // capacity is zero, but later we multiply by two. will always return zero vec.capacity = 0;
   return &vec;
 }

 void vec_free(Vec *vec) {
-  free(vec);
+  // Incorrect order of freeing memory free(vec);
   free(vec->data);
 }